 - Remove the ramekins from the pan, let it cool to room temperature, and then refrigerate for 4 hours until firm (preferably overnight).

 - Wrap the ramekins tightly with aluminum foil.

 - Add 1½ cup of water in pressure cooker.
 Place steam rack in the pressure cooker.
 Then, put the covered ramekins on the trivet.

-- Cook at high pressure for 12 minutes with an Electric Pressure Cooker, then natural release for 10 minutes.
+- Cook at low pressure for 12 minutes with an Electric Pressure Cooker, then natural release for 10 minutes.

 - Open the lid.
 Remove ramekins from the pressure cooker.
 Set aside to cool.
 Refrigerate to firm for at least 4 hours (preferably overnight).

 - Remove the ramekins from the refrigerator, and spread the sugar evenly on top of each ramekin.
 Then, use a culinary torch to melt the sugar until it caramelizes evenly to form a hard crispy top.